 Have you ever received a hug from someone in hospitality before?

-My husband and I did….not because Brenda, from the Village Inn, knew that I was writing about our visit (we didn’t tell her until way later in our conversation after our hugs.
+It wasn’t because Brenda, from the Village Inn, knew that I was writing about our visit.
+It was because that’s just who she is.
+We didn’t tell her until way later in our conversation after our hugs.

 Pin it for later>